EV Battery Replacement Cost: Complete Guide to Prices, Factors & Savings

 3. Warranty and Insurance

 Electric vehicle (EV) makers offer extended warranties.
 These warranties cover batteries and other parts.
 Tesla gives an eight-year warranty.
 This warranty covers most vehicles.
 It includes battery problems.
-You likely won’t worry about battery failure for a while.
-Some car insurance policies offer battery coverage.
-This coverage is partial.
-Check with your insurance company.
-They can tell you about your coverage.
-This is a good idea.
-You will know what to expect.
+Before paying for a replacement, always check what your EV battery warranty covers — many capacity losses qualify for a free replacement.

 4. Location